 Introducing hens to our garden has given us a whole new dimension to nutritious food; read more at best chick food.
 In the context of fast healthy dinner recipes, we're eyeing those young cockerels!

 I'll give it a whirl in the pressure cooker one of these days.
 That will reduce the cooking time and energy consumption by two-thirds.
 Cyan zone people are concerned not only about their own well-being, but also that of the planet.

 If you keep a supply of frozen garbanzo beans in the deep freeze, which I strongly recommend, then this high protein chickpea soup recipe is going to be regularly on the fast healthy dinner recipes list.
 Add your favourite herbs as chickpeas don't have much flavour; thyme herb benefits.

 Even the kids love it, and you can afford to add a dollop of cream.
 Fast health dinner recipes are about getting back to these basic meals.

 An old favourite, plain boiled-potatoes, sadly has unnecessarily been banned by many of the diets; by those who came up with these crazy fads that don't work anyway, and they have no knowledge of the science behind reheating resistant starch.

 Here you will find a delicious recipe for old-fashioned potato smash; gran did have it right after all.

 As one wag put it, don't eat what your mother used to put in front of you, but return to what your granny did; and Speedy Mash was definitely not something she put on the table with her fast healthy dinner recipes.

 Green chilis and chickpeas make a wonderful sauce; enjoy it on mashed potato, or as a side dish with a salad.

-If you like it hot, choose longer, more mature red chillies; short, green, young ones are not particularly fiery.
+If you like it hot, choose longer and more mature red chillies; the short, green, young ones are not particularly fiery.